aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/handle-uncompressed-image-stream-object-psd/_index.md

 ## How do I export PSD to PNG using Aspose.PSD for Java?
 Load the PSD with `new PsdImage(dataDir + "layers.psd")`, create a `Graphics` object, perform any drawing you need, then call `psdImage.save("output.png", new PngOptions())`.
 This sequence renders the edited PSD and writes a lossless PNG in a single step, leveraging Aspose.PSD’s built‑in conversion engine.

-## Manipulate PSD Layers with Graphics Object
+## Manipulate PSD layers with graphics object
 Having a `Graphics` instance gives you pixel‑level control over each layer.
 You can draw geometric shapes, render text, or apply custom filters.
 Because the graphics context works on the rasterized view of the layer, changes are immediately visible when you save the image.

-## Common Issues and Solutions
+## Common issues and solutions
 - **NullPointerException when loading the file** – double‑check the `dataDir` path and ensure the file name matches exactly, including case sensitivity.
 - **Compressed output despite using Raw** – verify that `saveOptions.setCompressionMethod(CompressionMethod.Raw);` is called **before** invoking `save`.
 - **Graphics object appears blank** – make sure you are drawing on the correct `PsdImage` instance (the one you loaded, not a newly created empty image).